All Episodes

 That's right.

-And not too long ago, when I was a freshman in college, I had a pretty bad car accident, in which case I didn't have a near-death experience, but an out-of-body.
+And not too long ago, when I was about a freshman in college, I had a pretty bad car accident, in which case I didn't have a near-death experience, but an out-of-body.

-bed and I saw myself get out of bed and walk down the hall and I looked out my front window
+And I saw myself sleeping in the bed, and I saw myself get out of bed and walk down the hall.

-and I noticed and I saw a UFO flying over the cornfield that was out past the pond that
+And I looked out my front window, and I noticed, and I saw a UFO flying over the cornfield that was out past the pond that was out in front of our house.

-And it was like spraying some kind of fluid over the field and it caught it all on fire.
+And it was like spraying some kind of fluid over the field, and it caught it all on fire.

 And it started to burn the lawn up in front of our house.

-And, you know, to make a long story short, I went to get my parents and we went down the lawn in front of the house and it burned all the way up to the house and then went out.
+And, you know, to make a long story short, I went to get my parents, and we went down the lawn in front of the house, and it burned all the way up to the house and then went out.

-I bet you went into a long, silent moment of, oh my God, kind of reflection.
+I bet you went into a long, silent moment of, oh, my God, kind of reflection.

 Exactly.

-Of course, of course.
+Yep, of course.

 Look, what you experienced is not unusual.